ashutoshnayakIE/ABTesting/README.md

 # AB Testing
 This is a theoretical guide with an interactive toy example for AB testing (split testing).
 We go through different topics of A/B testing -- how to choose the metrics, design the experiments and analyze the results after running the experiments.
 We also cover some statistical background required for A/B testing.
 We build an interactive toy example to learn how to analyze results from A/B testing.
-NOTE: This is ongoing project and I am currently working on it.

 ## Contents
 The different topics we cover in this project are below.
 The toy example is built along with the theoretical background.